iomesh/docs/docs/volume-operations/create-storageclass.md

 ## Creating StorageClass

-The best practice of using PV and PVCs is to create a StorageClass that describes the class and attributes of PV.
-In IOMesh, `iomesh-csi-driver` as the default StorageClass will be created when IOMesh is installed.
+The best practice of using PV and PVC is to create a StorageClass that describes the class and attributes of PV.
+When the installation of IOMesh is completed, `iomesh-csi-driver` will be created at the same time as the default StorageClass and cannot be modified afterward.
+You can also create a StorageClass with custom configurations.

 ### Viewing Default StorageClass

 `iomesh-csi-driver` is a volume plug-in running in the Kubernetes cluster and is used for provisioning IOMesh persistent volumes.
-It is created as the default StorageClass when IOMesh is installed and deployed and cannot be configured once created.
+It is created as the default StorageClass when IOMesh is installed and cannot be configured once created.

 | Parameter| Default | Description|
 | ----- | ----- | ---------- |